tibia-oce/bootstrap/README.md

 > [!NOTE]
 >
 > Because Ansible requires a bash environment, we'll be using WSL on Windows, to allow us to use Linux applications and Bash command-line tools directly on Windows.
-This is different from the VM WorkStation we just set up, as this WSL environment is entirely on the Windows side.
+This is different from the VM WorkStation we will be setting up!

 1. Install an instance of [Ubuntu through WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
     ```bash